How to Cut Corners and Get Bounded Convex Curvature: Algorithm

 \subsection{Preliminaries}

-We assume that a simply-connected region $\PP_1$ in the plane is given such that the boundary $\partial\PP_1$ consists of a finite number of line segments and circular arcs of arbitrary radii.
-For ease of presentation, we assume that $\partial\PP_1$ is a simple curvilinear polygon, but our algorithm works as long as $\partial\PP_1$ is weakly simple.
-We can therefore without loss of generality assume that $\PP_1$ is an open set.
-We set $\PP\gets\PP_1$ and our algorithm keeps removing parts of $\PP$ while maintaining the invariant that $\overline{\PP}$ contains every subset of $\overline{\PP_1}$ of bounded convex curvature.
-In the end, $\overline{\PP}$ itself has bounded convex curvature and it follows that $\overline{\PP}$ is the unique maximum subset of $\overline{\PP_1}$ of bounded convex curvature.
+We assume that a curvilinear region $\PP_1$ in the plane is given.
+That is, $\PP_1$ is a connected, compact region bounded by a finite number of line segments and circular arcs of arbitrary radii.
+These form simple, closed curves, where one curve is the outermost and the others bound the holes of $\PP_1$.
+The curves bounding the holes are contained in the region enclosed by the outermost curve and the holes have pairwise disjoint interiors.

+We set $\PP\mydef \PP_1$ and our algorithm keeps removing parts of $\PP$ while maintaining the invariant that $\PP$ contains every subset of $\PP_1$ of bounded convex curvature.
+In the end, $\PP$ itself has bounded convex curvature and it follows that $\PP$ is the unique maximum subset of $\PP_1$ of bounded convex curvature.

-The region $\PP$ is always a collection of disjoint, open, simply-connected sets each of which is bounded by a simple curvilinear polygon. $\PP$ is represented by its boundary $\partial \PP$, which is a collection of disjoint, closed, simple curves where no curve is contained in the interior of another.
-The input $\PP_1$ is defined by one such curve.
-The open region enclosed by each curve is one connected component of $\PP$. $\partial \PP$ is represented as a set of points known as the \emph{vertices} of $\partial\PP$ and a set of line segments and circular arcs known as the \emph{arcs} of $\partial\PP$.
-We think of line segments as circular arcs with infinite radius and therefore in most cases use the word \emph{arcs} for both circular arcs and line segments.
+The region $\PP$ is always a collection of curvilinear regions.
+Each region $\KO$ is represented by the cycles forming the boundary $\partial\KO$.
+Each cycle on the boundary $\partial\KO$ is represented as a set of points known as the \emph{vertices} of $\KO$ (and of $\PP$) and a set of line segments and circular arcs known as the \emph{arcs} of $\KO$ (and of $\PP$).
+An \emph{object} of $\KO$ (and of $\PP$) is a vertex or an arc of $\KO$.

+We think of line segments as circular arcs with infinite radius and therefore in most cases we use the word \emph{arcs} for both circular arcs and line segments.
 Depending on the context, we may consider a vertex as a point or a set containing a single point.
-An \emph{object} of $\partial\PP$ is a vertex or an arc.
 We use the convention that an arc includes its endpoints.
-Every two arcs of $\partial\PP$ are disjoint except possibly at the endpoints, and for each vertex there are two arcs having an endpoint at that vertex.
+Every two arcs of $\PP$ are disjoint except possibly at the endpoints, and for each vertex there are exactly two arcs incident at that vertex.
 This way, the arcs form the closed curves bounding $\PP$.
-We always use $n$ to denote the number of vertices of the input $\partial\PP_1$.
+We always use $n$ to denote the number of vertices of the input $\PP_1$.